JustinDFuller/justindfuller.com/content/posts/2020-01-06_go-things-i-love-channels-and-goroutines.md

 ## Timeout

-One of the best ways to demonstrate the power of goroutines and channels is with a simple Go program that fetches results from three [New York Times endpoints](https://developer.nytimes.com/).
+A simple Go program that fetches results from three [New York Times endpoints](https://developer.nytimes.com/) is a great way to demonstrate the power of goroutines and channels.
 One can imagine that the endpoint provides data for a news UI.
 Generally, the NYT API responds very quickly.
-However, our page must respond as quickly as possible.
-So, for this reason, we're going to serve whichever responses come within 80 milliseconds.
+Since the API must respond as quickly as possible, we're only going to return responses that come within 80 milliseconds.

 Here are the URLs that we'll be fetching from: